 When mounting photos to mounting board or mat board, there are several different routes you can take.
-Check out these different mounting techniques to see which sticks with you the most—whether you’re looking for the most convenient method or looking to preserve the photo or document.
+Whether your primary goal is finding the most convenient method or preserving your photo or document, see which of these five mounting techniques resonates with you the most.

 Hinging Tape and Mat Boards